ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with melanoma. Use the menu to see other pages.

 Interleukin-2 (IL-2, Proleukin)

-Another type of immunotherapy is interleukin-2, which activates T cells.
+Interleukin-2 is a type of immunotherapy that activates T cells.
 It is sometimes given to people with metastatic melanoma.
 The number of people for whom this treatment works is similar to that of ipilimumab (about 16%), with fewer than 10% of people experiencing a complete response.
 A complete response is defined as the disappearance of all signs of cancer as a result of treatment.

-Virus therapy is a type of immunotherapy.
-The FDA has approved the use of talimogene laherparepvec (T-VEC; Imlygic) for the treatment of unresectable stage III and stage IV melanoma.
+Virus therapy, also called oncolytic viruses or intralesional therapy, is a type of immunotherapy that includes talimogene laherparepvec (T-VEC; Imlygic).
+T-VEC may be used to treat unresectable stage III and stage IV melanoma.
 T-VEC is a herpes virus designed in a laboratory to make an immune-stimulating hormone.
 This virus can infect and destroy melanoma cells.
 T-VEC also helps stimulate the immune system to destroy other melanoma tumors.

 T-VEC is injected directly into 1 or more melanoma tumors, so it is also called intralesional therapy.
 Since T-VEC has not been shown to cause significant shrinkage of non-injected tumors in most people, patients with widely metastatic disease are not usually offered this treatment.
 T-VEC may be offered to patients with unresectable or metastatic melanoma who cannot or choose not to receive any other recommended treatments.
 T-VEC is being studied in combination with other medications to improve its effectiveness.

-Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
-This type of treatment blocks the growth and spread of cancer cells while limiting damage to healthy cells.
+Targeted therapy is a type of treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
+This type of treatment blocks the growth and spread of cancer cells and limits damage to healthy cells.
 Learn more about the basics of targeted treatments.

 As explained here and in Diagnosis, ongoing research has identified several key pathways and genes involved in the growth and spread of melanoma.
-These advances now allow doctors to tailor or personalize the treatment plan based on the melanoma’s genetic abnormalities or mutations.
+These advances have allowed doctors to tailor or personalize the treatment plan based on the melanoma’s genetic abnormalities or mutations.

-Dabrafenib (Tafinlar) and vemurafenib (Zelboraf) are FDA-approved targeted therapies for people with both stage IV and stage III melanoma that cannot be surgically removed.
-These drugs, taken as a pill, are specifically used when the melanoma tumors have a V600E or V600K mutation in the BRAF gene (see Diagnosis).
+These drugs, taken by mouth as pills, are specifically used when the melanoma tumors have a V600E or V600K mutation in the BRAF gene (see Diagnosis).
 These drugs should not be used by patients without the mutation because it can actually be harmful for them.
 The addition of a MEK inhibitor to BRAF inhibitors has been shown in multiple studies to increase tumor shrinkage rate as well as delay tumor growth (see below).

-Trametinib (Mekinist) is approved as a targeted therapy for unresectable or metastatic melanoma with a BRAF V600E or V600K mutation.
-This drug, which is taken as a pill, specifically targets the MEK protein, which is involved in cancer growth and survival.
-Trametinib was approved based on the results of a clinical study that showed people with stage IIIC or stage IV melanoma who took this targeted therapy lived longer without the cancer getting worse than those who received chemotherapy.
-The side effects of trametinib include an acne-like rash, nail inflammation, itching, dry skin, and diarrhea.
+Trametinib (Mekinist), cobimetinib (Cotellic), and binimetinib (Mektovi) are approved as a targeted therapy for unresectable or metastatic melanoma with a BRAF V600E or V600K mutation.
+These drugs, which are taken as a pill, specifically target the MEK protein, which is involved in cancer growth and survival.
+While trametinib originally was approved based on the results of a clinical study that showed people with stage IIIC or stage IV melanoma who took this targeted therapy lived longer without the cancer getting worse than those who received chemotherapy, these medications (trametinib, cobimetinib, and binimetinib) are almost always given in combination with a BRAF inhibitor.
+These combinations are described in more detail below.

 Combining BRAF and MEK inhibitors

-The discovery that about 50% of melanomas have a mutated or activated BRAF gene has provided an important new direction in targeted therapy for melanoma.
+Dabrafenib and trametinib.
 There have been 2 clinical trials showing that the combination of dabrafenib, a BRAF inhibitor, and trametinib, a MEK inhibitor, is associated with better tumor shrinkage rates, delay in tumor growth, and longer life compared to vemurafenib alone, in 1 study, and dabrafenib alone, in the other study.
-As a result of these trials, the FDA approved the combination of dabrafenib with trametinib for the treatment of melanoma that cannot be surgically removed or metastatic melanoma with a BRAF V600E or V600K mutation in 2014.
-Using this combination would not be expected to help people who have melanoma that does not have a detectable BRAF mutation.
+As a result of these trials, the FDA approved the combination of dabrafenib with trametinib for the treatment of unresectable advanced melanoma and metastatic melanoma with a BRAF V600E or V600K mutation.
+This combination is not expected to help people who have melanoma that does not have a detectable BRAF mutation.

-In a more recent clinical trial, 1 year of treatment with the combination of dabrafenib and trametinib was shown to improve outcomes in people with stage III melanoma after the completion of surgery.
+In a more recent clinical trial, 1 year of treatment with this combination was shown to improve outcomes in people with stage III melanoma after the completion of surgery.
 This data led to the approval of this combination, in 2018, as an adjuvant therapy for people with stage III melanoma that has been removed by surgery.

-A second BRAF and MEK inhibitor combination was approved by the FDA in 2015.
-It consists of the BRAF inhibitor vemurafenib and the MEK inhibitor cobimetinib (Cotellic).
+Vemurafenib and cobimetinib.
+In 2015, the FDA approved the combination of vemurafenib and cobimetinib.
 A clinical trial has shown that the combination of vemurafenib and cobimetinib is associated with better tumor shrinkage rates, delay in tumor growth, and longer life compared to vemurafenib alone.
-The common side effects with this combination include tiredness, nausea, diarrhea, joint aches, sun sensitivity, rash, fever, liver irritation, and swelling in the hands and feet.

-In June 2018, the FDA approved a third combination, which includes the BRAF inhibitor encorafenib (Braftovi) and the MEK inhibitor binimetinib (Mektovi).
+Encorafenib and binimetinib.
+In 2018, the FDA approved the combination of encorafenib and binimetinib.
 A phase III clinical trial showed that this combination helped people live longer than those treated with vemurafenib alone.
-The most common side effects of this combination were fatigue, nausea, diarrhea, vomiting, abdominal pain, and joint pain.

 Researchers are also focusing on the development of targeted therapies for the KIT gene, which is mutated or present in increased numbers (extra copies of the gene) in some tumors in certain subtypes of melanoma, including lentigo maligna melanoma, mucosal melanoma, and acral lentiginous melanoma.
 Drugs currently being tested in clinical trials for people with stage IV, mutated KIT melanoma include dasatinib (Sprycel), imatinib (Gleevec), and nilotinib (Tasigna).

-Larotrectinib (Vitrakvi) is a type of targeted therapy that is not specific to a certain type of cancer but focuses on a specific genetic change called an NTRK fusion.
-This type of genetic change is found in a range of cancers, including melanoma.
-It is approved as a treatment for melanoma with an NTRK fusion that is metastatic or cannot be removed with surgery and has worsened with other treatments.
+Larotrectinib (Vitrakvi) and entrectinib (Rozlytrek) are targeted therapies that are not specific to a certain type of cancer but instead focus on a specific genetic change called an NTRK fusion.
+This type of genetic change is found in a range of cancers, including very rarely in melanoma.
+These medications are approved for the treatment of unresectable or metastatic melanoma with an NTRK fusion that has worsened with other treatments.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.

-Because immunotherapy and targeted therapy have been effective at treating melanoma, chemotherapy is used much less often.
+Because immunotherapy and targeted therapy have become more effective at treating melanoma, chemotherapy is used much less often.

 A chemotherapy regimen, or schedule, usually consists of a set number of cycles given over a specific time.
 A patient may receive 1 drug at a time or a combination of different drugs given at the same time.
 Dacarbazine (DTIC; available as a generic drug) is the only FDA-approved chemotherapy for melanoma.
 Temozolomide (Temodar) is essentially an oral version of dacarbazine, and it is used for the treatment of stage IV melanoma.